DonaldET/DemoDev/README.md

 The projects use Maven to build and JUnit test artifacts.
 The _root_ parent project defines common MAVEN dependencies and versions.
 Nested child projects are located under the top-level parent project.
 A child project may be a parent of lower level child projects forming a tree.
 Shared plugins and _localized_ dependencies are included in parent projects and sometimes overridden in child projects.

 Please contact _Donald Trummell_ via Email using dtrummell@gmail.com.
 You may see his detailed profile [here](http://www.linkedin.com/in/donaldtrummell/).
+You may review the published form of this documentation at http://donaldet.github.io/DemoDev/.

 # Getting Started